tsai-SA/MetWAS_NESDA/README.md

 The R script preprocessing_metabolites.R will read the dataframe (as .rds format) containing the metabolite levels, and will filter it to the metabolites that with non-zero coefficients from our LASSO training model.
 The metabolite dataframe should have rows as participant ID and columns as metabolite names.

 Arguments:
---cohort : Cohort name, e.g 'UKB' or 'NESDA' --metabolites : The file path to the metabolite file (rds format) --list : The file path for the list of metabolites from LASSO(non-zero coefficients) provided by us --id_column : The name of the participant identifier column in the data
+--cohort : Cohort name, e.g 'UKB' or 'NESDA' \
+--metabolites : The file path to the metabolite file (rds format) \
+--list : The file path for the list of metabolites from LASSO(non-zero coefficients) provided by us \
+--id_column : The column name of the identifier column (default == ID) \
---analysis: Either 'sig' (plot unstandardised vs standardised distribution of metabolites) or 'mrs' (just standardisation) --outdir : The directory where the outputs will be saved
+--analysis: Either 'sig' (plot unstandardised vs standardised distribution of metabolites) or 'mrs' (just standardisation) \
+--outdir : The directory where the outputs will be saved

 Example: